jrtabash/stock_portfolio/README.md

                                     top   : Top/Bottom performing stocks
                                     volat : Stocks volatility
                                     daych : Stocks day change
-    -l, --config <stocks_config>    Config file containing datastore root and name, as well as stocks in portfolio.
+    -l, --config <stocks_config>    Config file containing datastore root and name, stocks and closed positions in portfolio.
 Both root and name can be set to "$default" which will use home path for root and sp_datastore for name.

-                                    The CSV block "csv{" should contain stocks in portfolio, formatted as 'symbol,type,date,quantity,base_price' including a header line.
+                                    The stocks CSV block "csv{" should contain stocks in portfolio, with the following
+                                    columns:
+                                        symbol
+                                        type
+                                        date
+                                        quantity
+                                        base_price
+                                    including a header line.
 Supported type values include stock, etf and index.
-                                    A CSV file block "csv_file{" can be used instead of a CSV block.
+A stocks CSV file block "csv_file{" can be used instead of a stocks CSV block.
 It should contain the path to a CSV file.
-The file should contain the CSV symbol data.
+The file should contain the CSV stocks data.

+                                    The closed positions CSV block "csv{" should contain closed positions in portfolio, with the following columns:
+                                        symbol
+                                        type
+                                        base_date
+                                        exit_date
+                                        quantity
+                                        base_price
+                                        exit_price
+                                        base_fee
+                                        exit_fee
+                                        dividend
+                                    including a header line.
+Supported type values include stock, etf and index.
+The closed positions CSV file block "csv_file{" can be used instead of a closed positions CSV block.
+It should contain the path to a CSV file.
+The file should contain the CSV closed positions data.

                                     Sample config 1:
-                                        root: $default
+                                        ds_root: $default
-                                        name: my_datastore
+                                        ds_name: my_datastore
                                         stocks: csv{
                                           symbol,type,date,quantity,base_price
                                           AAPL,stock,2020-09-20,100,115.00
                                         }

                                     Sample config 2:
-                                        root: $default
+                                        ds_root: $default
-                                        name: my_datastore
+                                        ds_name: my_datastore
                                         stocks: csv_file{
                                           /path/to/my/stocks.csv
+                                        }
+                                        closed_positions: csv_file{
+                                          /path/to/my/closed_positions.csv
                                         }
 ```